*Updated on June 10, 2021

 This applies even if your housing and food expenses are shouldered by your employer.
 You should still budget for things that you commonly spend money on such as personal toiletries, gadgets, communication expenses, and entertainment, like your Netflix subscription.

-Moving into a new country is stressful enough as it is without the added stress of just suddenly cutting off some minor luxuries from your life.
+Because moving into a new country is stressful enough as it is without the added stress of just suddenly cutting off some minor luxuries from your life.

 Sooner or later, you will break your tight budget, which may demoralize you.
 Extreme budgeting is not sustainable.